-It is often very difficult to get in touch with sellers when there’s an issue with the product.
-Ecommerce sites are tricky that way.
+It is often very difficult to get in touch with sellers when there’s an issue with the product. eCommerce sites are tricky that way.
 Offering your customers real contact information and providing them with real-time service can help alleviate some of these problems.

 Make sure the contact information you provide is in a medium they’ll instantly trust and can verify.
 Customers can be skeptical if it’s an email ID or website query form alone because people rarely respond to these.
-On the other hand, if it’s a contact number that’s active, that could make a real difference.
+On the other hand, if it’s a phone number that’s active, that could make a real difference.

-Respond in Detail
+Respond in detail